 Sexual orientation discrimination at work

-The majority of sexual orientation discrimination complaints that come to us are work related (69.4 per cent in 2018-19).
+Over half of sexual orientation discrimination complaints that come to us are work related (54.2% in 2020-21).

 While a person is responsible for their own unlawful behaviour, employers can also be held responsible.